 Serif fonts are easily identified by the decorative strokes at the end of each letter.
 They are considered traditional, formal, old-fashioned, and reliable.
 Such fonts are ideal for headings and any larger-sized text.
-The logo of Georgio Armani has been written in a serif font.
+The logo of Georgio Armani has been written in serif font.

 2. Sans Serif

 81% of Americans prefer sans serif fonts over serif ones.
 As the name implies, fonts that don’t include decorative strokes are referred to as sans serif.
 Such fonts appear modern, clean, and humanistic.
-Many are of the view that sans serif fonts are most suitable for an email copy as compared to its counterparts.
-The Google logo is written in a sans serif font.
+Many are of the view that sans serif fonts are most suitable for an email copy as compared to their counterparts.
+The Google logo is written in sans serif font.

 Script fonts imitate the likes of cursive handwriting.
 These fonts have been inspired by calligraphy and 17th-century formal writing and denote characteristics of elegant and classic.
 While not ideal for email usage, such fonts are great for creative headings.
 Kellogg’s logo is a popular example of script fonts.

 Such a font style is artsier than it is practical.
 Decorative fonts are easily identified through their unique and unconventional design.
 While we suggest using this style sparingly, decorative fonts are considered creative, bold, and trendy.
 Fanta’s logo is a fun example of how decorative fonts look like.